Smart-Track/GUI-program/README.md

 ## GUI Application

-Either compile the contents of `/Smart-Track/GUI-program/` in Microsoft Visual Studio or download `g` to a computer running Windows and open the executable.
+Either compile the contents of `/Smart-Track/GUI-program/` in Microsoft Visual Studio or download `Smart Track.exe` to a computer running Windows and open the executable.
 Both of these methods require running the application as administrator (right click VS or the .exe and "Run as Administrator").

 ## Hardware Requirements